t0kieu/event-catalog-generators/packages/generator-ai/README.md

         // This can bloat the embeddings and may effect the results you get back, false by default
         includeUsersAndTeams: false,

+        // Should the schemas for the messages also be embedded?
+        // Default value is true.
+(You must specify the schemaPath in your message for the schema to be embedded)
+        includeSchemas: true,

         embedding: {
           // defaults to huggingface
           provider: 'openai' | 'huggingface',